IBM-Bluemix-Docs/mass-data-migration/connect-network-share.md

 ### Mounting the SMB share by using a Windows system
 {: #mount-smb-share}

-You can connect to the SMB share by using the **Map Network Drive** dialog on your Windows computer.
+You can connect to the SMB share on a Windows-based system by using the **Map Network Drive** dialog on your Windows computer.

 To mount the network share:

 1. [Join the {{site.data.keyword.mdms_short}} device to Active Directory](#join-device-active-directory) if you're mounting the share to a Windows server that is joined to an AD domain.
 2. Test the network connectivity between your computer and the {{site.data.keyword.mdms_short}} device by pinging the IP address that corresponds to the [10GbE data transfer port](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-device-overview#network-settings) on the device.
-3. From the File Explorer, right-click **Network** and then select **Map network drive...** to open the Map Network Drive dialog.
+3. From the File Explorer, right-click **Network** and then select **Map network drive** to open the Map Network Drive dialog.

    ![Open map network drive dialog](images/map-network-drive.png)
 4. Enter the IP address that you tested in step 1, and click **Browse**.